emefix/design-patterns/README.md

 > * Composite pattern treats a group of object in similar way as a single object.
 > * This pattern composes objects in term of a tree structure to represent a hierarchy.
 > * A class that contains a group of its own objects provides ways to modify them.

+### 1.4.
+Facade pattern
+__Client interface.__
+> * Facade pattern hides the complexities of the system and provides an interface to the client.
+> * The client interface allows access to the system.

 ## Creational patterns
 ### 2.1.
 Builder pattern